Manojkumarr0925/Vehicle-Profit-and-Loss-Tracker/README.md

 ---

-## 📝 **License**
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ## 🙏 **Acknowledgments**
 Thanks to PythonAnywhere for hosting the application.
 Created to streamline the financial management of a family vehicle business.